youngsm/chroma-lite/README.md

 To get a prebuilt image, run `docker pull benland100/chroma3:[tag]` where tag identifies the image you want.

-### Geant4 data

-Geant4 data is not included in these images.
-You should mount some host directory to /opt/geant4/share/Geant4-10.5.1/data/ when launching a container, and run `geant4-config --install-datasets` to download the data on the first run.

-`docker run -v /path/to/host/data:/opt/geant4/share/Geant4-10.5.1/data/ benland100/chroma3:440 geant4-config --install-datasets`

 ## Docker usage

 Connecting the container to the GPU requires either the `nvidia-docker` runtime or passing the GPU device nodes manually to the container.
 See subsections for details.

 In general, the containers can be run with `docker run -it benland100/chroma3:[tag]`, but to do something useful, you should mount some host directory containing your analysis code and/or data storage to the container with additional `-v host_path:container_path` flags, and work within those directories.
 Paths not mounted from the host will not be saved when the container exits.
-Also, ensure that the Geant4 data is mounted, or Geant4 will not work.

 Consider adding `--net=host` to your run command and running `jupyter` within the container.
 The default Python3 environment is setup for Chroma.